F5Networks/f5-openstack-lbaasv2-driver/docs/glossary.rst

         The ability of a `BIG-IP`_ device to process network traffic successfully.
 An HA device is generally part of a :term:`device cluster`.

     pair
-        Two (2) `BIG-IP`_ devices configured to use the :term:`active/standby` :term:`HA` mode.
+        Two (2) `BIG-IP`_ devices configured to use the :term:`active-standby` :term:`HA` mode.

     scalen
         Two (2) or more `BIG-IP`_ devices configured as an active :term:`device cluster`.

-    active/active
+    active-active
         Both `BIG-IP`_ devices in a :term:`pair` are in an active state, processing traffic for different virtual servers or SNATs.
 If one device :term:`fails over`, the remaining device processes traffic from the failed device in addition to its own traffic.

-    active/standby
+    active-standby
         Only one of the two `BIG-IP`_ devices is in an active state -- that is, processing traffic -- at any given time.
 If the active device :term:`fails over`, the second device enters active mode and processes traffic that was originally targeted for the primary device.

     failover
     fail over
     fails over
-        Failover occurs when one device in an :term:`active/standby` pair becomes unavailable; the secondary device processes traffic that was originally targeted for the primary device.
+        Failover occurs when one device in an :term:`active-standby` pair becomes unavailable; the secondary device processes traffic that was originally targeted for the primary device.

     mirror
     mirroring